Vervoe

 You can lead a consulting engagement

 Scoping an ambiguous problem into a deliverable with a price tag.
-Managing a client relationship where you're the external party being scrutinized.
-Structuring and facilitating workshops with senior stakeholders who didn't hire you personally.
+Managing a client relationship where you’re the external party being scrutinized.
+Structuring and facilitating workshops with senior stakeholders.
 Writing findings that land with a CHRO who can walk away.
-This is a distinct craft — and it's the hardest thing to develop on the job.
+This is a distinct craft – and the hardest thing to develop on the job.

 Second